vista-art/fragmentcolor/rfc/0001-pl-video-processor-proposal.md

 - [ ] Implement reading video from file or pipe
 - [ ] Implement streaming video to file or stdout as-is
 - [ ] Import and set up the wgpu library internally
-- [ ] Render hello-triangle on top of the video
+- [ ] Render the gaze circle on top of the video
-- [ ] Render hello-triangle in Python and WebAssembly
+- [ ] Render the gaze circle in Python and WebAssembly
 - [ ] Adjust API design as needed, minor version bump

 ### Milestone 3: Implement enrichments